 He has many years experience working on a huge variation of historic projects and new timber framed buildings and structures.
 Please take a look at the portfolio page for a small selection from the wide range of projects we have been working on.

 Chaplin Oak is able to take on projects ranging from small porches to multi-story homes.
 For more on what we do, take a look at the FAQ page.

-This website is maintained by us, constantly undergoing revisions.
-Not being a trained author, it is no doubt riddled with grammar and speling error.
+This website is by hosted environmentally sensitively hosted – Maintained by me and constantly undergoing revisions, it is no doubt riddled with grammar and speling error.
 If you discover something, please let me know.
-Thanks. 😉
+Thanks.